 - Previous Communications

 - How they have behaved on your website

 Often, having just a 2-minute skim through the CRM and double-checking the most recent interactions with the prospect will be enough to ensure that your call will not be as cold.

 The Prospects Website or Social Media

-There are typically more companies that keep a website and blog than people, as we mentioned on a previous post.
+There are typically more companies that keep a website and blog than people, as we mentioned in a previous post.

 This doesn’t however mean that this can only benefit B2B companies.

-Downsides to twitter are that there is not as many users, and the users they do have often do not engage as much with the platform as other social media users.
+Downsides to Twitter are that there are not as many users, and the users they do have often do not engage as much with the platform as other social media users.